This blog contains notes on Joshua Bloch’s Effective Java. I may also include some Java 8 specific entries after that. There are following parts:

 When an object is deserialized, defensively copy any field containing an object reference that a client must not process.

-• Any readObject method, whether explicit or default, returns a newly created instance.
+method, whether explicit or default, returns a newly created instance. readResolve

-• readResolve allows you to substitute another instance for the one created by readObject.
-However, is you depend on readResolve for instance control, all instance fields with object reference types must be declared transient.
+for instance control, all instance fields with object reference types must be declared transient.- use